CarlosCapili/Data-Analysis-Portfolio/Electric Vehicle Washington State/README.md

      - Ford: 35 cities (7.25%)
      - Nissan: 24 cities (4.97%)
      - Toyota: 20 cities (4.14%)
-- Top 10 registered EV models:
+- The following list ranks the top 10 most registered EV's in the state:
-1. Tesla Model Y (20.68% of all registered EV's)
+1. Tesla Model Y (20.68% of all registered EV's in Washington State are Telsa Model Y)
 2. Tesla Model 3 (15.92%)
 3. Nissan Leaf (6.96%)
 4. Tesla Model S (4.03%)